 There are deficits in the Central WRZ by 2042 due to the current capacity of the Carland to Cookstown transfer being limited to 2.4 Ml/d.
 This limitation is not related to the size of the pipe, but due to the lack of head at Carland service reservoir and other pressure related issues.
-Thus, if booster pumps were implemented at the starting service reservoir and part way along the main, the transfer could achieve 5 Ml/d and remove the DYCP and WCP deficits.
-Furthermore, there is some uncertainty as to the hydraulic capacity of the intake at Lough Fea.
+Increasing this transfer capacity to 5Ml/d would remove the DYCP and WCP deficits.Furthermore, there is some uncertainty as to the hydraulic capacity of the intake at Lough Fea.
 It is possible that the hydraulic capacity of this pipe could be higher than assumed currently which would potentially increase the DO of this WRZ further improving the SDB, however it is understood from operations staff that, due to the configuration of the intake, this may be difficult to achieve.
-It is thus considered that the Central zone deficits can be best met by a straight forward pump upgrade to the existing Carland to Cookstown transfer, therefore avoiding the need to implement any further resource development measures in this zone.